 MY EQUIPMENT AND ME

 I am engineer and I live in the suburbs of Paris (close to Versailles), in a site that is very polluted by city lights.
-From my backyard, I can take images of the Sun, the Moon, planets and nebulas with narrow band filters.
+From my backyard, I can take images of the Sun, the Moon, planets and nebulas with narrowband filters.
 For deep sky imaging (galaxies, comets, nebulas...), I am obliged to go in the land, after loading my van.
 I began digital imaging (CCD) in 1994 and got my first consumer digital camera in 2001, for the total eclipse of June 21st.

 The asteroid 19458 has been officially named Legault by the International Astronomical Union.